estherkyx/tp/docs/UserGuide.md

 * `NAME` must **exactly match** a student or tutor currently linked to the class (case-sensitive).
 * The class identified by `DAY` and `TIME` must already exist (created using [`createClass`](#creating-a-class-createclass)).
+* If there is a student and a tutor with the exact same name, the optional category parameter can be used to differentiate them.
+Otherwise, the person who is higher in the list will be unlinked.

 Examples:
 * `unlinkClass d/MONDAY ti/H16 n/Roy Balakrishnan` removes tutor Roy Balakrishnan from the Monday 4:00 PM class.